allantestaten/regression-project/README.md

        * What is the mean home price?
        * Is there a signfiicant difference in property value across the three counties?
        * Is there a correlation between square footage and property value?
-       * Is there a correlation between the bedrooms and property value?
        * Is there a correlation between the bathrooms and property value?

 * Develop a Model to predict an accurate value of the property